PostHog/posthog/plugin-server/src/worker/ingestion/PoE.md

 The way we write the `person_id` to each event has some implications for the number of unique users that are displayed:

-1. Some users are counted twice on the trend graph.
+1. Some users might be counted twice on the trend graph.
    The source of truth for data is the events table.
 Since this is point-in-time data, it is not possible to determine whether two `person_id`'s were later merged into a single user, which results in them being counted separately.
 2. In the person modal, the count may be lower than the count displayed in the graph.
    Persons who've been merged into one have one of their old IDs deleted.
 We remove these people from the persons modal, as there's no place to link them to.